mannubaveja007/SomSec/README.md

 5. That's it!
 Your custom detector service is now ready to inspect transaction

 ## 📦 What's inside?
-This boilerplate is built using `Express.js`, and written in `TypeScript` using `NodeJS`.
+This application is built using `Express.js`, and written in `TypeScript` using `NodeJS`.
+It includes:
-You can use it as-is by adding your own security logic to it, or as a reference point when using a different programming language.

-**Notes on the API**
-1. Your detector will get a `DetectionRequest`, and is expected to respond with a `DetectionResponse`

-See our [API Reference](https://github.com/ironblocks/venn-custom-detection/blob/master/docs/requests-responses.docs.md) for more information.
+- **Together AI Integration**: Analyzes smart contracts using Together AI's language models
+- **Modern UI**: Responsive web interface built with Bootstrap 5
+- **RESTful API**: Well-documented API for programmatic access
+- **Detailed Vulnerability Reports**: Comprehensive analysis with actionable insights

+**Supported Smart Contract Analysis**:
+- Comprehensive vulnerability detection for Solidity smart contracts
+- Security analysis based on industry best practices
+- Actionable recommendations for fixing vulnerabilities

 ## 🛠️ Local Development